lpod/lpod-docs/level1-styles.rst

 style contains a *text* part; so the text part of the given paragraph style (and this part only) is used as the prototype.

-Among the creation option for style paragraphs, a ``master page`` parameter may be set in order to specify the style of the page where the paragraphs using the style will appear.
-A paragraph whose style has a master page is the first of a new page.
+Among the creation option for a paragraph style, a ``master page`` parameter may be set in order to specify the style of the page where the paragraphs using the style will appear.
+A paragraph whose style has a master page option is the first of a new page.

 The API allows the user to set any attribute using its official name according to the ODF specification related to the paragraph formatting properties (§15.5).